 Ingredients to make strawberry banana yogurt melts.
 See recipe card for detailed ingredients.

-• Greek Yogurt: Greek yogurt is naturally thick and great to help the yogurt melts hold their shape.
+• Greek Yogurt: Greek yogurt is naturally thick and great to help the yogurt melts hold its shape.

 • Banana: Use a ripe banana for the best natural sweetness.